 - Detention – It’s rare, but sometimes the court will order you to detention.
 Detention doesn’t necessarily mean a juvenile detention facility.
 Some people are sentenced to home confinement or they’re placed in a juvenile home.

 Juvenile Delinquency Proceedings – Visit the official website of the Polk County Attorney to find more information about the juvenile delinquency process.
 Access the site to learn about the stages of delinquency court, possible outcomes of a case and more.

-Drug Schedules – Visit the official website for Iowa’s Board of Pharmacy to learn more about controlled substance schedules.
-Access the site to learn which drugs belong under which schedule, what controlled substances have a high potential for addiction and more.
+Drug Schedules – Visit the official website of Iowa’s Board of Pharmacy to learn more about controlled substance schedules.
+Access the site to learn which drugs belong under which schedule, what controlled substances have a high potential for addiction, and more.

 Lawyer for Juvenile Drug Offenses in Polk County, Iowa

-If you or someone you know has been charged with a drug offense, it’s imperative you contact an experienced criminal defense attorney.
+If you or someone you know has been charged with a drug offense, you must contact an experienced criminal defense attorney.
 Drug charges could hinder you or your child’s plan for the future.
 Stay ahead of these charges and contact McCarthy & Hamrock, P.C..

 The attorneys at McCarthy & Hamrock, P.C. are experienced in both juvenile and traditional criminal courts.
 We are passionate about defending others and we want to help you.
 Contact us now at (515) 279-9700 to set up a free consultation.
 McCarthy & Hamrock, P.C. accepts clients throughout Dallas County and Polk County including Dexter, Polk City, Adel, West Des Moines, and Perry.